-The Sword Worlders are unable to field large numbers of grav vehicles, but this does not mean that our forces can become complacent in their technological superiority.
+The Sword Worlders are unable to field large numbers of grav vehicles, but this does not mean that our forces can become complacent in their technological superiority. - Colonel Guuni Marli-Harrow Imperial Marines (retired)

 Every time a vehicle is hit, or encounters a hazard (such as a slick road) the operator must roll against his Driving skill.
 Apply the following situational modifiers: